WalletScrutiny/WalletScrutinyCom/_android/com.vouchermoneywallet.md

 redirect_from:

 ---
-It claims to be owned and operated by NBsoft Cyprus Limited, a private corporation.
-Thus, we are initially led to believe that this is a custodial service.
+This app claims to be owned by a  private corporation, NBsoft Cyprus Limited.

 Its Google Play description reads: